-State Agencies
+State agencies

-State agencies, such as the Department of Transportation, own and operate UST facilities, and would be impacted by any increase in costs passed on by UST Service Providers.
+State agencies, such as the Department of Transportation, own and operate UST facilities and would be impacted by any cost increase passed on by UST Service Providers.
 There are currently 20 such facilities with active tanks.
 In addition, ODOT decommissions approximately 2.6 discovered USTs per year.

-As described in Tables 1 & 2, projected notification and reporting requirements, and the required presence of a licensed Supervisor for all repairs and testing will add to the payroll costs of UST Service Providers.
-To the extent that these costs are passed along to UST owners and operators, they will affect UST facilities owned by state agencies, instead.
+Based on the information in Tables 1 & 2, projected notification and reporting requirements, and the required presence of a licensed supervisor for all repairs and testing will add to the payroll costs of UST Service Providers.
+The costs could include: